airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 - Yes: [Gitlab](https://docs.gitlab.com/ee/api/oauth2.html)
 - No: [Square](https://developer.squareup.com/docs/oauth-api/overview), [Woocommerce](https://woocommerce.github.io/woocommerce-rest-api-docs/#introduction)

 If the OAuth flow requires a single-use refresh token, use the [Python CDK](https://github.com/airbytehq/airbyte/issues/18035).
-Otherwise, check if the refresh request needs to be authenticated.

 If the refresh request requires custom query parameters or request headers, use the Python CDK.
+If the refresh request requires a [grant type](https://oauth.net/2/grant-types/) that is not "Refresh Token", such as an Authorization Code, or a PKCE, use the Python CDK.
+If the authentication mechanism is OAuth flow 2.0 with refresh token and does not require refreshing the refresh token or custom query params, it is compatible with the Connector Builder.

 ### Session
 Requests are authenticated using a session token.